 MDA1 Pty Limited, trading as MA Law, provides legal and consulting services to the Responsible Entity and the investment schemes under its control.
-Mike Adams, a director of the Responsible Entity, is also a director and shareholder of MDA1 Pty Limited.
-The fees paid or payable for the year ended 31 March 2021 were \$5,385 (2020: \$2,205), exclusive of GST and are included in the total legal and professional fees in the statement of profit or loss and other comprehensive income.
+Mike Adams, a director of the Responsible Entity up to 9 December 2021, is also a director and shareholder of MDA1 Pty Limited.
+The fees paid or payable for the year ended 31 March 2022 were \$5,133 (2021: \$5,385), exclusive of GST and are included in the total legal and professional fees in the statement of profit or loss and other comprehensive income.